ETHZ-TEC/LWB/README.md

 ## Further Reading and Documentation

 If you want to learn more about LWB and Glossy, please have a look at our [IPSN'11](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/GlossyIPSN11.pdf) and [SenSys'12](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/LWBSenSys12.pdf) papers, which include a high-level description of their designs and detailed performance evaluations.
 Our [MASCOTS'13](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/ModelingMASCOTS13.pdf) paper provides further details on LWB's operation and how this can be accurately modeled.
-Finally, the code is fairly well documented.
+Finally, the code is fairly well documented using [Doxygen](https://en.wikipedia.org/wiki/Doxygen) annotation syntax.

 To get a glimpse of what LWB can be used for, you may also check out our work on:

-- [Virtus](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/VirtusSRDS13.pdf), a protocol that provides [virtual synchrony](https://en.wikipedia.org/wiki/Virtual_synchrony) in multi-hop low-power wireless networks (previously thought [impossible](http://www1.cse.wustl.edu/~lu/papers/pieee03.pdf)), thus enabling dependable applications through replication;
+- [Virtus](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/VirtusSRDS13.pdf), a protocol that provides [virtual synchrony](https://en.wikipedia.org/wiki/Virtual_synchrony) in multi-hop low-power wireless networks (previously thought [impossible](http://www1.cse.wustl.edu/~lu/papers/pieee03.pdf)), thus enabling dependable applications through replication.
-- [predictability](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/ModelingMASCOTS13.pdf) of LWB's end-to-end reliability and energy consumption by exploiting the fact that, unlike link-based transmissions, packet losses in Glossy are largely statistically independent;
+- [predictability](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/ModelingMASCOTS13.pdf) of LWB's end-to-end reliability and energy consumption by exploiting the fact that, unlike link-based transmissions, packet losses in Glossy are largely statistically independent.
 - [building and deploying](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/DeploymentSenSys13.pdf) a wireless nurse call system based on LWB for two weeks during a summer camp for teenagers with [Duchenne muscular dystrophy](https://en.wikipedia.org/wiki/Duchenne_muscular_dystrophy).

 ## Code